 Full variety fruit tree and berry plant nursery expanding to farming.
 All sustainable permaculture growing methods, no refined fertilizer whatsoever, not even organically derived (better than organic).
 Growing a wide variety of mostly heirloom and all non-gmo vegetables including brassicas, lettuce, beans & peas, squash, tomatoes, peppers etc.. (more...)

 Bush Creek Farm is involved in the conservation of a very rare, heritage breed of hair sheep from the island of Barbados.
-There are less than 2000 registered in the U.S. We have multiple bloodlines and raise registered seed stock as well as all-natural, grass fed table lamb.
+There are approximately 2000 registered in the U.S. We have multiple bloodlines and raise registered starter stock as well as all-natural, grass fed table lamb.
 Currently, we are breeding for late spring lambs. (more...)